engula/engula/docs/microunit.md

 This document describes the design of microunit.

-Microunit is a lightweight unit orchestration framework for Engula.
+Microunit is a lightweight unit orchestration framework for resource management.

 ## Architecture